barn2plugins/posts-data-table/readme.txt

 Release date 13 August 2020

  * Tested up to WordPress 5.5.
+ * Fixed a bug when an invalid column was used in the plugin settings or shortcode.
  * Minor code improvements.

 See changelog.txt for more details.